 from bright or blue light therapy include people with a pre-existing ocular condition or a susceptibility for retinal

-It is worth considering what Herbert Kern, the first person to use bright light therapy and therefore
+It is worth considering what Herbert Kern, the first person to use bright light therapy said in an article

 See Part II - Light exposure and AMD